Member | Established: 1985 | Member since 1986

 Registered Accountants must either (i) pass the Association of Accounting Technicians (AAT-UK) Technician training scheme, (ii) hold a bachelor’s degree in commerce from the University of eSwatini (UNISWA), (iii) hold a bachelor’s degree in commerce or accounting which included three years of accounting courses from a EIA-approved university, or (iv) be a member in good standing of the Institute Chartered Secretaries & Administrators or the Certified Institute for Public Finance & Accounting.
 All Registered Accountants must have three years of proven accounting work experience.

-Candidates for the Chartered Accountant title must be either (i) a member in good standing of another IFAC member organization or (ii) hold a bachelor’s degree in accounting from an EIA-approved university, pass the Association of Chartered Certified Accountants (ACCA) final examination, and have at least three years’ experience under an approved training contract.
+Candidates for the Chartered Accountant title must be either (i) a member in good standing of another IFAC member organization or (ii) hold a bachelor’s degree in accounting from an EIA-approved university, pass the ACCA or SAICA final assessment, and have at least three years’ experience under an approved training contract.
 Individuals without a university degree may follow the same path Chartered Accountants if they complete five years of work experience.
 In order to obtain an Audit Practicing Certificate in eSwatini, individuals must hold the Chartered Accountant title from EIA and must pass the EIA’s “Conversion Examination” on eSwatini taxation and business legislation.
+The examination is held once a year.

 EIA members must complete and report on 120 hours of CPD over a three-year period, which is in line with an input-based approach under the 2015 IES requirements.
-The institute offers CPD courses in collaboration with SAICA and ACCA.
-In 2018–2019, the institute provided training on IFRS, anti-money laundering, and ethics and professional integrity.
+The institute offers CPD courses in collaboration with SAICA and ACCA, on topics such as IFRS, anti-money laundering, ethics, ISQM 1, and ISA.

 To this end, EIA reports that it provides trainings and training materials on the most recent ISA developments for its members and disseminates the ISA and IAASB pronouncements on its websites and in the local press.
 EIA also monitors compliance with the standards through its quality assurance system.

 EIA is responsible for setting ethical requirements for professional accountants in eSwatini.
-Having first established its own Code of Ethics that incorporated the 2004 IESBA Code of Ethics, the EIA states it has since subsequently adopted all revisions to the IESBA Code of Ethics as issued, including the 2018 International Code of Ethics.
+Having first established its own Code of Ethics that incorporated the 2004 IESBA Code of Ethics, the EIA has since updated its Code of Ethics by adopting other versions of the IESBA Code.
+EIA states it has adopted all revisions in the 2018 International Code of Ethics.

 Additionally, EIA also reports that it is involved in an ongoing consultation with eSwatini universities to update ethics-related curriculum in its accounting syllabi.
-Engagement with universities continues to be a work in progress, although no specific activities in this regard have been reported since 2014.
+Engagement with universities continues to be a work in progress.

 Current Status: Execute

 The Public Finance Management Act 2017 states that the Accountant General is responsible for adopting accounting standards in accordance with IPSAS as issued by the IPSASB.
-According to EIA, currently the standards applied are cash-basis and there is no timeline for application of accrual-based IPSAS.
+However, currently the standards applied are national standards on a partial-accrual basis.

 The eSwatini government has taken a positive step by referring to IPSAS in legislation.
 The EIA can play a key role in advocating and advising the government on next steps and the value of accrual-basis IPSAS—through technical assistance, training and education, sharing IPSAS resources and best practices from neighboring jurisdictions, and prompting dialogues on the subject.
 If appropriate, the EIA should indicate in its Action Plan its plans and related actions and resources needed to undertake these types of adoption and implementation support activities.